Skip to main content

 A sign urging South Bruce residents to vote in upcoming referendum on proposed nuclear waste project near Teeswater, Ont. in October, 2024.
 (Scott Miller/CTV News London)

-In May, South Bruce signed a hosting agreement with the Nuclear Waste Management Organization (NWMO) that would see the community paid $418 million over 138 years, if they are selected to host the project.
+In May, South Bruce signed a hosting agreement with the Nuclear Waste Management Organization (NWMO) that would see the community paid $418 million over 138 years, if it is selected to host the project.

 The Saugeen Ojibway Nation (SON), whose territory the proposed project falls within, will also get a say over whether the project moves forward or not.